 Abyan stretches northeast from the port city of Aden.

 It is unclear what caused the incident.
 But shipping in the area is plagued by several security challenges.
-Often, boats and ships lack basic safety equipment.
+Swimming ability is low and often boats and ships lack basic safety equipment.

 Furthermore, the networks that smuggle people in the conflict-ridden region generally take great risks in their operations.